cainam/cainam.github.io/docs/compiling_envoy_proxy_on_musl_aarch64.md

 * Bazel as build environment inside the container and finally
 * building Envoy proxy using Bazel.

+All the steps can be foudn in [the file I used to build the images](https://github.com/cainam/application-specifics/blob/main/istiod/vars/application_images.yaml)

 ## building phases
 Each phase is implemented as a container image